4inka/flutter_easy_search_bar/README.md

 )
 ```

-## Basic example
+## Basic example with suggestions

-You can create a simple searchbar widget with the following example:
+You can create a simple searchbar example widget with suggestions with the following example:

 ``` dart
 import 'package:easy_search_bar/easy_search_bar.dart';